Julian Milford KC

 - Julian has recently acted for Essex University in the Employment Appeal Tribunal in a claim raising questions about the interpretation of the university’s ordinances (Korthals-Altes v University of Essex).

-- Julian acts on behalf of a higher education institution in current proceedings challenging alleged race discrimination in the curriculum.
+- Julian acts on behalf of a higher education institution in current proceedings challenging alleged race discrimination in seminars and tuition, raising issues of free speech within the curriculum.

 Recommendations